CELEBRATING 100 YEARS OF PUBLIC SERVICE MEDIA

 Public service media (PSM) is broadcasting made, financed and controlled by the public, for the public.
-Their output is designed to inform, educate and entertain all audiences.
+Their output, whether it be TV, radio or digital, is designed to inform, educate and entertain all audiences.

 PSM broadcasters are often established by law but are non-partisan, independent and run for the benefit of society as a whole.